The EU Adaption of Important Chapter 11 Provisions

 In many cases, the ability of the company to continue to trade through a restructuring will be closely linked to whether it is possible to obtain protection against counterparties terminating contracts on the grounds that the debtor has proposed a restructuring (ipso facto clauses).

 The United States provides companies with broad protection against ipso facto clauses.
-The US automatic stay renders most contractual provisions entitling a counterparty to terminate unenforceable.
-Only those entities that have filed for Chapter 11 are protected – so there may be cross-defaults in other group entities who have not filed.
 In the United Kingdom, counterparties supplying goods or services will be prevented from terminating the contract when a court summons a meeting relating to a compromise or arrangement under the restructuring plan.
-Similar to the United States, only those entities that have filed are protected, and this may also result in possible cross-defaults in other group entities where no protection is granted.

 Is debtor-in-possession financing available?